-The baseline reconciliation process identified a total of nearly 29,900 MW of newly online, under-construction, or contracted resources not previously included in the 2020-2021 TPP baseline list.
-Of that amount over 7,800 MW were identified as online as of August 1, 2022, while the remaining 22,000 MW are contracted or under construction resources.
+The baseline reconciliation process identified a total of nearly 28,100 MW of newly online, under-construction, or contracted resources not previously included in the 2020-2021 TPP baseline list.
+Of that amount nearly 8,200 MW were identified as online as of August 1, 2022, while the remaining 19,900 MW are contracted or under construction resources.
 Table 2 breaks down those resources by resource type and online or in-development status.
-A detailed summary by substation of new online and in-development resources is included in Appendix E. Some resources identified as online or in-development interconnect to lower voltage substations or substations not included in the system level substation list utilized in busbar mapping.
-As a rough approximation, these resources were mapped to the nearest, transmission connection-wise, substation included in busbar mapping analysis list.
+A detailed summary by substation of new online and in-development resources is included in Appendix D. Some resources identified as online or in-development interconnect to lower voltage substations or substations not included in the system level substation list utilized in busbar mapping.
+As a rough approximation, these resources were mapped to the nearest, transmission connectionwise, substation included in busbar mapping analysis list.
 For out-of-state resource or out-of-CAISO resources, staff sought to identify and map them to their point of interconnection with the CAISO transmission system.